pgRouting/pgrouting/src/convenience/doc/pgr_pointsToDMatrix.rst

 .. _pgr_points_to_dmatrix:

-pgr_pointsToDMatrix -- deprecated
+pgr_pointsToDMatrix - Deprecated Function
 ==============================================================================

 .. warning:: This function is deprecated!!!

-    * This function is no longer supported, and may be removed from future versions.
+    * Is no longer supported.
-    * No replacement exists.
+    * May be removed from future versions.
-    * See :ref:`tsp`.
+    * There is no replacement.

 Name
 ------------------------------------------------------------------------------

 ``pgr_pointsToDMatrix`` - Creates a distance matrix from an array of points.

 Synopsis
 ------------------------------------------------------------------------------